JMalegaonkar/ECS-150-P1/REPORT.md

    int top;
 } CommandStack;
 ```
+1. `dirs`
+    a.
+If stack object does not exist print `cwd`.
+    b.
+If a stack exists the `cwd` is printed and then the stack is printed using a simple for loop ranging from the top value to 0.

+2. '`pushd`
-When '`pushd` is called by the sshell, we first check if the directory exists else we throw an error; if true the `push()` method is called, the top attribute is increment and memory is allocated on the top of the stack for the string `cwd`.
+    a.
+Check if the directory exists else we throw an error
+    b.
+If directory exists the `push()` method is called -> the top attribute is increment and memory is allocated on the top of the stack for the string `cwd`.
 (If the stack is at half-capacity, the double_size method will be called and the stack will be readjusted)

-The `dirs` command is implemeted such that when a stack does not exist it prints `cwd`.
-If a stack exists the `cwd` is printed and then the stack is printed using a simple for loop ranging from the top value to 0.

-The `popd` command
+3. `popd`
+    a.
+Change the directory to the top of the stack if top > -1 else throw an error
+    b.
+If the directory change is sucessful, the `pop()` method is called -> which frees memory for the top command of the stack and then subtract the value of top if top > -1.

 ## License

 XXX